-Join Chris Nodder for an in-depth discussion in this video Business only happens after trust, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Business only happens after trust, part of UX for Small Business Websites.

 - Just like in the real world, people won't do business with you online if they don't feel they can trust you.
 Normally, visitors to your site will start with a pretty neutral level of trust.
 They won't be super confident, but they won't be particularly wary.
 What you do next can turn them into eager buyers or send them running to your competition.
 It's hard to work out a company's reputation just from looking at their website.
 But there are lots of clues that people use to help them decide whether to do business with you or not.